kay-is/ewigkeit/packages/cli/README.md

 ## `ewig costs`

-describe the command here
+Estimate the costs of deploying the project.

 ```
 USAGE
   $ ewig costs

 DESCRIPTION
-  describe the command here
+  Estimate the costs of deploying the project.
 ```

 ## `ewig deploy`

-Deploys the current project.
+Deploys the project on Arweave.
+Uses "preview" environment and current branch by default.

 ```
 USAGE